Shout (Tears for Fears song): Reception

 Cash Box said that it has "an anthemic chorus and a booming production sound".
-John Leland at Spin called it, " the simple, mindless pop song Depeche Mode has been trying to write for years.
+John Leland at Spin called it, "the simple, mindless pop song Depeche Mode has been trying to write for years.
 The vocals sound like they're coming from a porcelain bathroom at the foot of the Alps.
 Other than that, its got a singsong melody that numbs all critical faculties, portentious lyrics that signify nothing, and a happy lack of synth doodles or Bowie-isms."
-Smash Hits reviewer Lesley White described it as "Effective and powerful pop with an insidious chorus you'll find yourself singing at the most inoppurtune moments.
+Smash Hits reviewer Lesley White described it as "Effective and powerful pop with an insidious chorus you'll find yourself singing at the most inopportune moments.
 For that reason, a hit."